chyna-gvng/chyna-gvng/README.md

 ## Hello! 👋

 I am Chyna.
-I code, I hack.
+I code & hack.

 <!--
 **chyna-gvng/chyna-gvng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.